Go to content

 Interest

-Interest is a basic classification of aspects that capture the attention of individual or groups.
+Interest is a basic classification of aspects that capture the attention of individuals or groups.
 The bigger the attention, the greater the probabilities that the respective target groups deal with a topic and engage oneself.
-For people, who are interested in people, it is not so interesting to pay attention to a project calendar - especially, if the calendar does not contain person-oriented statements.
+For people interested in people, it is not so interesting to pay attention to a project calendar, especially if the calendar does not contain person-oriented statements.

 Focus consists of five areas: person-, object-, time-, location-, and process-oriented.